GeraldFMoraMora/SportEC/README.md

 >**Nota**: Para borrar se puede especificar **null** como el valor de otra operación de escritura, como **set()** o **update()**.

 ## Export a file

+You can export the current file by clicking **Export to disk** in the menu.
+You can choose to export the file as plain Markdown, as HTML using a Handlebars template or as a PDF.

+# Synchronization